saimanish-p/pairs-trader-sim/README.md

 ![Performance Visualisation](images/performance_viz_graph.png)

-Lastly, we have a trade log allowing the user to analyse each trade entered, exited, or avoided based off their chosen parameters in a formatted table containing all the key variables relevant to this simple implementation of a pairs trading strategy.
+Lastly, we present a trade log allowing the user to analyse each trade entered, exited, or avoided based off their chosen parameters in a formatted table containing all the key variables relevant to this simple implementation of a pairs trading strategy.

 ![Trade Log](images/trade_log_example_graph.png)